-Someone told me about the two story outhouse near Cedar Lake in central Michigan, so I had to check it out for myself.
+You have probably heard someone make a joke about a two-story outhouse.
+One of my readers told me about a two-story outhouse near Cedar Lake in central Michigan, so I had to check it out for myself.
 The house that it sat behind was recently was destroyed by fire, so you can’t get a real good view of the old weathered privy but I did get this pic of it from the road, you can also see it a little from the Fred Meijer Hartland Trail.
 I did some research on google and I figure this has to be one of the most famous outhouses since it’s even mentioned in Wikipedia about the history of the outhouse, and since it’s on the internet I am sure it’s true.

-Lost In Michigan books are ON SALE this week you can order your copy HERE
+Lost In Michigan books are ON SALE at Amazon, you can find out more about them by clicking HERE

 I hope you will Subscribe to Lost In Michigan